dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Metaspace:
 * replaced the older PermGen memory space starting form JDK 8
 * grows automatically by default
-* GC triggers cleaning of dead classes once class metadata usage reaches max metaspace size Memory leak in metaspace - if you have a bug in your classloader, and it keep loading classes, or you have big classes that are not unloading cause objects are alive, you may have memory leak in metaspace, which will affect heap.
+* GC triggers cleaning of dead classes, once class metadata usage reaches max metaspace size Memory leak in metaspace - if you have a bug in your classloader, and it keep loading classes, or you have big classes that are not unloading cause objects are alive, you may have memory leak in metaspace, which will affect heap.
 Cause once metaspace is expanding it will call full GC
 Compaction - memory defragmentation, when you arbitrary move objects into available space (space from where unreferenced objects where removed)